MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Australia/how-to-print-goods-and-services-tax-sales-and-purchase-reports.md

 ---
-    title: How to Print Goods and Services Tax Sales and Purchase Reports | Microsoft Docs
+    title: How to Print Goods and Services Tax Sales and Purchase Reports
     description: You can create reports of goods and services tax (GST) for purchases and sales from the **BAS Calc.
 Schedule List** window.
 Goods and Services Tax (GST) is the tax applied on most goods and services bought and sold in Australia.
     services: project-madeira
     documentationcenter: ''
     author: SorenGP

-    ms.service: dynamics365-financials
+    ms.prod: "dynamics-nav-2017"
     ms.topic: article
     ms.devlang: na
     ms.tgt_pltfrm: na